Safe Zone/Brave Space

 - Dr. Holly Kent – Assistant Professor, History

 - Deb Ply – Office Manager, Office of Undergraduate Education

 - Dr. Holly Thompson – Associate Professor, Human Development Counseling

-If you are interested in joining the coordinating committee, facilitation team, would like to request a training, or have questions, please contact the LGBTQA Resource Office at email@example.com or 217-206-8316.
+If you are interested in joining the coordinating committee, facilitation team, would like to request a training, or have questions, please contact the Gender and Sexuality Student Services at firstname.lastname@example.org or 217-206-8316.